-Farmrail has made major recent commitments to additional equipment, purchasing two more GP-38-2 road locomotives and leasing four MP-15 switchers in anticipation of further changes in its power roster.
+Farmrail has made major recent commitments to additional equipment, purchasing two more GP-38-2 road locomotives and leasing four GP-15-1 switchers in anticipation of further changes in its power roster.
 An additional 50 covered hoppers have been acquired for local grain movements, increasing that fleet to 195 cars, and 13 more open-top hoppers brought the total in captive stone service to 43.

 As increased world oil production depresses international crude prices, Oklahoma and Texas have become the epicenter of domestic drilling activity because shallow shale deposits afford opportunities to develop reserves profitably below $50 a barrel.
 Aside from the depth factor, improved lateral drilling technology enables product to be recovered from up to a one-mile radius of each downhole bore.